Skip to Content

 Satellite dishes vary in size and type, and RV satellite dishes are often different from home or stationary satellite dishes.

 There are also smaller satellite dishes that are operated manually.
 They usually sit on a stand or tripod.
-You may need to move the entire stand/tripod and dish around to seek a better internet connection, though some tripods allow for the dish to be repositioned.
+You may need to move the entire stand/tripod and dish around to find a better internet connection, although some tripods allow the dish to be repositioned.
+It’s essential to note that, in general, the larger the satellite dish, the larger the area of the sky it covers and the better the quality of the incoming internet you’ll receive.
+This is simpler, of course, when you’re using a large dish attached to a stationary structure, such as a house.

 With portable/mobile satellite internet, whenever you deploy or set out your satellite dish, your new location coordinates must be obtained for the dish to properly be aimed so it can establish a connection.
 This makes matters more complicated.